 Visalia offers many opportunities for your family to see beautiful natural wonders and experience the outdoors.
 However, a trip to Visalia Adventure Park is an excellent way to add some silly fun to the mix with water slides, an arcade, a laser maze, and other fun kid-centric activities.

-Not only can you enjoy getting splashed all day on the slides and water features, but the park also has private rooms and cabana rentals, which means you can relax and enjoy a hot summer afternoon between bouts in the water park.
+Not only can you enjoy splashing all day on the slides and water features, but the park also has private rooms and cabana rentals, so you can relax and enjoy a hot summer afternoon between bouts in the water park.

 For vacations to Visalia in the winter or when it’s not warm enough for the water park, take the kids to the arcade, where you can win points to exchange for prizes.
 If you recently had fun at Rawhide Ballpark at a baseball game, you might want to visit the batting cages with the kids, where you can rent the cages for a half-hour or hour at a time.